Updated February 2014

 The default fare does not apply to Myki Pass if you touched on (started your journey) in your nominated zone.
 In other words, if you have a weekly/monthly/yearly Pass on your Myki card, there is no need to touch off when travelling in the zone(s) covered by the Pass.

 The government says it gets more useful statistics about passenger use if people touch on and touch off every time.
-However they supposedly got some useful boarding statistics with the old Metcard system, and also through manual surveys, but that hasn’t stopped services getting very crowded due to a lack of forward planning and investment over the past few years.
+However they supposedly got some useful statistics with the old Metcard system, and also through manual surveys, yet that hasn’t stopped services getting very crowded due to a lack of forward planning and investment over the past few years.

 Why does the information displayed on the reader vanish too quickly for me to read it?